NickLauHL/Paper-Notes/_posts/2025-12-07-JCR-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 ## Findings

 **[1]** reviewers’ reluctance to post negative reviews early (i.e., earlier versus later) in their review history can be explained, at least in part, by self-presentation concerns.This reluctance does not appear to depend on how many total reviews the reviewer has accumulated per se, but rather **how many reviews the reviewer has shared with a particular audience**.

-**[2]** Shortly after graduation, the last-in-class effect is primarily driven by the <span style="color: red; font-weight: bold">adverse</span> impact of a lower relative rank in the first class (versus the higher rank in the second class), which <span style="color: red; font-weight: bold">outweighs the positive effect </span> of a higher peer performance.

-**[3]** Five years after the expected graduation, though, the negative ranking effect becomes smaller and insignificant, while the positive effect of peer performance persists.

-**[4]**

-**[5]** We show that work experience and access to a network of high-performing peers can offset the negative effect of a lower rank.
-However, these factors tend to favor men more than women.